Michael Servetus: Working at Vienne

 After his studies in medicine, Servetus started a medical practice.
 He became the personal physician to Pierre Palmier, Archbishop of Vienne and was the physician to Guy de Maugiron, the lieutenant governor of Dauphiné.
 Thanks to the printer Jean Frellon II, acquaintance of John Calvin and friend of Michel, Servetus and Calvin began to correspond.
 Calvin used the pseudonym "Charles d'Espeville".
-Servetus also became a French citizen, using his "De Villeneuve" persona, by the Royal Process (1548–1549) of French Naturalization, issued by Henri II of France.
+Servetus also became a French citizen, using his "De Villeneuve" persona, by the Royal Process (1548–1549) of French Naturalization, issued by Henry II of France.

 In 1553 Michael Servetus published another religious work with further anti-trinitarian views entitled Christianismi Restitutio (The Restoration of Christianity), a work that sharply rejected the idea of predestination as the idea that God condemned souls to Hell regardless of worth or merit.
 God, insisted Servetus, condemns no one who does not condemn himself through thought, word, or deed.
 This work also includes the first published description of the pulmonary circulation in Europe, though it's thought to be based on work by 13th century Syrian polymath ibn al-Nafis.

 Servetus had sent an early version of his book to Calvin.
 To Calvin, who had published his summary of Christian doctrine Institutio Christianae Religionis (Institutes of the Christian Religion) in 1536, Servetus' latest book was an attack on historical Nicene Christian doctrine and a misinterpretation of the biblical canon.
 Calvin sent a copy of his own book as his reply.
 Servetus promptly returned it, thoroughly annotated with critical observations.
 Calvin wrote to Servetus, "I neither hate you nor despise you; nor do I wish to persecute you; but I would be as hard as iron when I behold you insulting sound doctrine with so great audacity".
 In time, their correspondence grew more heated until Calvin ended it.
 Servetus sent Calvin several more letters, to which Calvin took offense.
 Thus, Calvin's frustrations with Servetus seem to have been based mainly on Servetus's criticisms of Calvinist doctrine, but also on his tone, which Calvin considered inappropriate.
 Calvin revealed these frustrations with Servetus when writing to his friend William Farel on 13 February 1546: